contino/azure-landing-zone/README.md

 ## Getting Started
 To run the pipeline within your sandbox Azure DevOps & Azure Tenant create new project within Azure DevOps.
 Link the github repository to the project.
 Once done create new service connection to your Azure tenant.

 In order to create Management Groups with the service connection, add the service connection SPN within the Access Control at the default Tenant Root Group level.
-Add the SPN as Owner.
+Add the SPN as a Owner.

-To run create the resources via the blueprint user-assigned identity was created.
-The user-assigned object was then given permission from within the Management Group root level Blueprint Operator role & Contributor role.
+To create the resources via the blueprint user-assigned identity object was created.
+The user-assigned object was then given permission at Management Group root level Blueprint Operator role & Contributor role.
 The Contributor role is to ensure the user-assgined object has permissions to create resources within the subscription.

-To create user-assigned object run you run:
+Below is the command to create user assigned object:

 `az identity create --name $NAME --resource-group $RESOURCE_GROUP_NAME --subscription $SUBSCRIPTIONID`

 Add the newly created user-assigned object to the `Blueprint Operator` by running below az command.

-`az role assignment create --assignee $USER-ASSIGNED-OBJECT-ID --role 'Blueprint Operator''`
+`az role assignment create --assignee USER_ASSIGNED_OBJECT_ID --role "Blueprint Operator"`

+To run the pipeline the values below are the values you will need to change within the `azure-pipeline.yaml`:
+* serviceConnection
+* blueprintName
+* mgmtGroupName
+* KVAccessPolicy
+* SubId
+* UserIdentity

 ## Blueprints